Student Handbook

 Electronic Equipment

-If a student is found using a cell phone, displaying a cell phone, or in possession of a ringing cell phone during the instructional day or on the school bus, the disciplinary procedures as outlined in the District Handbook for Students and Parents shall be utilized as a consequence.
+Students shall be allowed to possess an electronic communication device on a school campus during the instructional day or on the bus to and from school provided the device is turned to the off position, completely stowed away, and not in use.
+Stowing of electronic communication devices is defined as being placed in the student’s locker, school bag or purse and shall not be displayed in view using any type of clip or other device.
+Electronic communication devices cannot be stowed in a pocket.
+If a student is found using an electronic communication device, displaying an electronic telecommunication device, or in possession of an electronic communication device on their person during the instructional day or on the school bus, the disciplinary procedures as outlined in the District Handbook for Students and Parents shall be utilized as a consequence.
 The Superintendent or his/her designee may authorize exceptions to this policy on an individual, case by case basis.
-Nothing in this policy shall prohibit the emergency use of electronic telecommunication device by any student or person.
+Nothing in this policy shall prohibit the emergency use of electronic telecommunication devices by any student or person.
 Emergency shall mean an actual or imminent threat to public health or safety which may result in loss of life or injury.
+Use or operation of an electronic communication device shall mean the device is either visible or turned to the on position for receiving or transmitting signals.
+Possession and/or use of other electronic devices by students shall be prohibited unless authorized by the Superintendent or his/her designee.
+The School System will not be responsible for lost or stolen electronic devices.

 Emergency Cards